cncf/wg-serverless/workflow/spec/spec.md

 ### Workflow Model

-Serverless Workflow can be viewed as a collection of states and the transitions and branching between these states.
+Serverless Workflow can be viewed as a collection of [states](#State-Definition) and the [transitions](#Transitions) and branching between these states.
-Each state could have associated events and/or functions.
-Serverless Workflow may be invoked from a CLI command or triggered dynamically upon arrival of events from event sources.
-An event from an event source may also be associated with a specific state within a Serverless Workflow.
+Individual states can make control flow decisions based on their data inputs, perform different actions, as well as pass their data outputs to other states.
-States within a Serverless Workflow can wait on the arrival of an event or events from one or more event sources before performing their associated action and progressing to the next state.
+States can wait on the arrival events from different event sources to perform their actions.
+When states complete their tasks, they can transition to other states or stop workflow execution.
 See the [Transitions](#Transitions) section for more details on workflow state progressions.

-Additional workflow functionality includes:

-* Results from a cloud function can be used to initiate retry operations or determine which function to execute next or which state to transition to.

-* Provide a way to filter and transform the [JSON](https://tools.ietf.org/html/rfc7159) event payload as it progresses through the Serverless Workflow.

-* Provide a way for the application developer to specify a unique field in the event that can be used to correlate events from the event sources to the same serverless workflow instance

 A Serverless Workflow can be naturally modeled as a state machine.
 Specification of a workflow is called a workflow template.
 Instantiation of the workflow template is called a workflow instance.

+Serverless Workflow may be invoked from a CLI command or be triggered dynamically upon arrival of events from event sources.

 ### Workflow Definition